cbrown5/cbrown5.github.io/_posts/2016-07-25-write-like-a-runner.md

 published: true
 ---

-### Improve your writing by practicing like a runner trains
+### Improve your writing by practising like a runner trains

 Whenever I complain about about having to edit some writing, my wife likes to remind me that my skill at writing has improved a lot in the past few years.
 Not that I am great at writing now, what she is saying (in a nice way) is that my writing really sucked a few years ago.
 My PhD advisors were largely unavailable in the months leading up to submission of my thesis and I was lucky to have her help with a lot of the editing.